capacitor-community/background-geolocation/README.md

 ### Android

 Set the the `android.useLegacyBridge` option to `true` in your Capacitor configuration.
-This prevent location updates from halting after 5 minutes in the background.
-See https://capacitorjs.com/docs/config and #89.
+This prevents location updates halting after 5 minutes in the background.
+See https://capacitorjs.com/docs/config and issue #89.

 On Android 13+, the app needs the `POST_NOTIFICATIONS` runtime permission to show the persistent notification informing the user that their location is being used in the background.
 You may need to request this permission from the user, see https://developer.android.com/develop/ui/views/notifications/notification-permission.